 Greetings Your Excellencies, Reverend Fathers, my Brother Knights.

-PS: Thanks for everything you do in the name of the Knights of Columbus.
+Until the next time, Stay Safe, Stay Healthy, and Thank You for all you do in the name of the Knights of Columbus.

 Saskatchewan State Deputy